genenetwork/genenetwork3/README.md

 There are at least three ways to start GeneNetwork3 with GNU Guix:

-1. Create an environment with `guix environment`
+1. Create an environment with `guix shell`
-2. Create a container with `guix environment -C`
+2. Create a container with `guix shell -C`
 3. Use a profile and shell settings with `source ~/opt/genenetwork3/etc/profile`

 #### Create an environment: